-After it has failed to remain out above the 91.00-.23 range in recent trading, next lower support in the 9.100-90.50 area was violated prior to the recent squeeze back up to that area which ultimately failed again over recent weeks.
-That still leaves historic 89.50-.00 area support tested during December through February and just missed in late May as the lower support.
+After it has failed to remain out above the 91.00-.23 range in recent trading, next lower support in the 91.00-90.50 area was violated prior to the recent squeeze back up above that area.
+That still left historic 89.50-.00 area support tested during December through February and just missed in late May as the lower support.

 Yet in the wake of FOMC moving to a seemingly more aggressive tightening, it was back into 92.30-.00 area once again, from which it is currently fading once again.
-That puts the focus back on the 91.00-.50 area with higher resistances quite a bit above 92.30-.00 (see the weekly chart.)
+That puts the focus back on 91.00-.50 area (including weekly MA-41) that it could not weaken back below over the past week, with higher interim resistances into the 92.60 and 93.30-.40 areas.